 There are bond index funds, corporate bond funds, U.S. Treasury bond funds, high-income (junk) bond funds, foreign bond funds, emerging market bond funds, municipal bond funds, short-term bond funds, intermediate-term bond funds, long-term bond funds, treasury inflation-protected (TIPS) bond funds, and multi-sector bond funds.
-And the list goes on.
+The list goes on.

 You might buy and hold bond funds with a few goals, such as income, stability, and diversification.
 Retired investors may seek to meet all three of these goals.
 Long-term investors may look more for diversification.
 The best bond funds will often combine broad diversification and low expenses for all investors.

-Those who want bond funds mostly for income can look at the 30-Day SEC Yield.
-It refers to a calculation that's based on the 30-day period ending on the last day of the prior month.
-The yield figure reflects the dividends and interest earned during this time after the deduction of the fund's expenses.
+Those who want bond funds mostly for income can look at the 30-Day SEC Yield, which refers to a calculation that's based on the 30-day period ending on the last day of the prior month.
+The yield figure reflects the dividends and interest earned during that time after the deduction of the fund's expenses.

 Best Bond Index Funds

 Bond index funds can be smart choices if you're looking for a broadly diversified selection of bonds while keeping your costs low.